jonathanhliu21/BikeDashboardPlus/docs/pages/usage.md

 To end tracking, press the same button as the one you pressed when you started tracking.
 The green LED will turn off and there should be nothing displayed on the bottom right corner of the OLED.

 ## Server Mode

+To get into server mode from bike mode, you need to shut it off and turn it back on again.
+To do this, press button 2 on the central unit (the one wired to BCM pin 18 on the RPi), switch the RPi off, then switch it back on again.

+When the "Setup" screen comes on the OLED, press button 1 on the central unit (the one wired to BCM pin 17 on the RPi).
+You are in server mode, and the Raspberry Pi is hosting a website on your network.
+Note that if there is no internet connection, server mode would fail and it would go into Bike Mode.